j-1in/custom-userstyles/README.md

 1. **Everforest Everywhere** – Apply the Everforest theme to popular websites.
 2. **Based on Catppuccin** – Reuse their structure and methodology for easier maintenance.
-3. **Automated Conversions** – Explre automation so future Catppuccin updates can be converted into Everforest.
+3. **Automated Conversions** – Automation so future Catppuccin updates can be converted into Everforest.
-4. **Community Driven** – Open for contributions, tweaks, and new styles.

 ---